M-Scott-Lassiter/jest-geojson/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] Verify all tests pass and have 100% coverage
 -   [ ] Add the matcher to the README.md list (alphabetical order within category)
 -   [ ] Run the `build` script locally
--   [ ] Push to Github then open pull request

 Issues Addressed: (e.g. #1, #5, #22)